<?xml version="1.0" encoding="utf-8"?>

 </author>

-<link rel="alternate" type="text/html" href="http://dreamwidth-meta.dreamwidth.org/"/>
+<link rel="alternate" type="text/html" href="https://dreamwidth-meta.dreamwidth.org/"/>

-<link rel="self" type="text/xml" href="http://dreamwidth-meta.dreamwidth.org/data/atom"/>
+<link rel="self" type="text/xml" href="https://dreamwidth-meta.dreamwidth.org/data/atom"/>

 <dw:journal username="dreamwidth_meta" type="community"/>